jeffbski/redux-logic/README.md

 # redux-logic

-Redux middleware for organizing business logic and action side effects.
+> "One place for all your business logic and action side effects"

-> "I wrote the rxjs code so you won't have to."
+Redux middleware that can:

+ - **intercept** (validate/transform/augment) actions AND
+ - **perform async processing** (fetching, I/O, side effects)

 [![Build Status](https://secure.travis-ci.org/jeffbski/redux-logic.png?branch=master)](http://travis-ci.org/jeffbski/redux-logic) [![Codacy Grade Badge](https://img.shields.io/codacy/grade/3687e7267e6d466b9d226c22b24f0061.svg)](https://www.codacy.com/app/jeff-barczewski/redux-logic) [![Codacy Coverage Badge](https://img.shields.io/codacy/coverage/3687e7267e6d466b9d226c22b24f0061.svg)](https://www.codacy.com/app/jeff-barczewski/redux-logic) [![Known Vulnerabilities](https://snyk.io/test/github/jeffbski/redux-logic/badge.svg)](https://snyk.io/test/github/jeffbski/redux-logic) [![NPM Version Badge](https://img.shields.io/npm/v/redux-logic.svg)](https://www.npmjs.com/package/redux-logic)

-You declare some behavior that wraps your code providing things like filtering, cancelation, limiting, etc., then write just the simple business logic code that runs in the center.

-Inspired by redux-observable epics, redux-saga, and custom redux middleware.

 ## tl;dr

-One place to keep all of your business logic and side effects with redux
+With redux-logic, you have the **freedom** to write your logic in **your favorite JS style**:

+ - plain callback code
+ - promises
+ - async/await
+ - observables

+Use the type of code you and your team are comfortable and experienced with.

+Leverage powerful **declarative** features by simply setting properties:

+ - filtering for action type(s) or with regular expression(s)
+ - cancellation on receiving action type(s)
+ - use only response for the latest request
+ - debouncing
+ - throttling
+ - dispatch actions - auto decoration of payloads

+Testing your logic is straight forward and simple.

+redux-logic makes it easy to know when all your async fetching is complete which simplifies server rendering.

+Inspired by redux-observable epics, redux-saga, and custom redux middleware, redux-logic combines features of each into a simple easy to use API.

 With simple code you can: